govau/frontdoor/ui/src/content/buyer/products-and-services/data-centres.md

 ## <span name="who-can-use-this-panel">Who can use this panel?</span>

-All federal, state, territory and local government agencies can use the Digital Marketplace.
+All federal, state, territory and local government organisations can use the Data Centres Facilities Supplies Panel.

-## <span name="for-non-corporate-commonwealth-entities">For Non-corporate Commonwealth Entities</span>
+## <span name="non-corporate-commonwealth-entities">For Non-corporate Commonwealth Entities</span>

 If your agency is a Non-corporate Commonwealth Entity (NCE), it is mandatory for you to purchase data centre space and services from the Data Centre Facilities Supplies Panel.